 What procedure applies in the event that remedies are required in order to secure clearance?

 The following procedures apply:

-(1) The notifying parties may propose restrictive conditions as remedies after SAMR states that the concentration will lead or will likely lead to elimination or restriction of competition.
-The notifying parties may also do so before SAMR makes such a statement.
+- The parties participating in the concentration may propose restrictive conditions as remedies after they are informed by SAMR that the concentration will lead or will likely lead to elimination or restriction of competition.
+The parties may propose remedies before they are so informed by SAMR if they consider necessary.

-(2) SAMR will engage in consultation with the notifying parties on the restrictive conditions proposals, evaluate the effectiveness, feasibility and timeliness of the proposals, and inform the notifying parties of the evaluation results.
+- SAMR will engage in consultation with the parties on the restrictive conditions proposals, evaluate the effectiveness, feasibility and timeliness of the proposals, and inform the parties of the evaluation results.
 For the purpose of evaluating the proposed restrictive conditions, SAMR may solicit the opinions of relevant government agencies, industry associations, business operators and consumers.

-(3) Upon receipt of the evaluation results, the notifying parties may submit revised proposals to SAMR.
-The notifying parties are permitted to revise their proposals for more than once, but a final plan shall be submitted to SAMR 20 calendar days prior to the deadline of the further review.
+- Upon receipt of the evaluation results, the parties may submit revised proposals to SAMR.
+The parties are permitted to revise their proposals for more than once, but a final proposal shall be submitted to SAMR 20 calendar days prior to the deadline of the further review.

 What are the penalties for failure to notify, late notification and breaches of a prohibition on closing?